fabricecolas/sfctcv-epicard/issues/disengage-verifying-for-duplicates/index.md

 ## Requirement

 Two options:
-1. Have a doublon-detection plugin that does not bug for batch-imports; or
+1. Have a duplicate-detection plugin that does not bug for batch-imports; or
 2. Give the autonomy to center's users running a batch-import to disengage that plugin when proceeding.